1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ```
 This sensor will appear in Home Assistant under the name *sensor.bsb_lan_flow_temperature*.

-***REST sensor***
+***REST sensor & JSON***
-If you do not want to or cannot use MQTT, values can also be read out using a REST sensor.
+If you do not want to or cannot use MQTT, values can also be read out using a REST sensor and JSON.

 The following sensor definition creates a sensor for reading out various heating parameters that rarely or almost never change (operating mode, comfort setpoint, etc.).
 The state (value) of the sensor contains the "SW diagnostic code" in this example, all other values are set as attributes of the sensor.
 The sensor makes a request against BSB-LAN every 60 seconds.